DenisBuserski/Git/README.md

     <kbd> ![gc-26-3](git-commands/gc-26-3.png) </kbd>

-    After the file was changed we will pull those changes on our side:
+    After the file was changed you will pull those changes on your side:
     ```
     git pull
     ```